 Once happy with any score above 620, most conventional lenders have raised the bar for credit score minimums.
 The average FICO credit score of successful conventional mortgage applicants in April 2017 was 753, according to mortgage technology firm Ellie Mae.

 But borrowers don’t need perfect credit to win VA financing.
-Most VA lenders still require a 620 minimum credit score.
+Many VA lenders are good with a 660 score.
 In an economy fraught with unemployment and souring investments, the relaxed credit standards can be a boon for military home buyers.

 VA loan rates will fluctuate based on the market and the individual borrower.
 But it’s certainly helpful to know that VA loan rates are competitive with other loan programs, and frequently fall below conventional rates.
 For more information on current VA loan rates, contact a Veterans United Home Loans rate specialist at 855-870-8845.